+If there is no resolution function or in resolution cases 1 & 3, a handler for the exception is then searched in the list of handlers associated to the service.
+If a handler is found, it is executed.
 If no handler has been found at the service level, one is searched at the agent owner of the service.
 If a suitable handler is found, it is executed and its execution terminates the execution of the service.
 The agent is of course still alive.
-Along with the execution of the handler, all pending services called by the current one, if any, are terminated.
-If no handler has been found at the agent level, and if the agent is replicated, the control is given to its replication manager.
-Each replication manager has a handler that traps all exceptions and which acts in fact as a resolution function the goal of which is to coordinate the answers given by the various replicas of the agent.
-The behavior of this replication manager handler is described in section 5).

-If the replication manager does not want to handle the exception or if it propagates it, the search proceeds in the calling context.
+Along with the execution of the handler, all pending services called by the current service, if any, are terminated.
+If no handler has been found at the agent level, and if the agent is replicated, control is given to its RM.
+Each RM has a handler that traps all exceptions and acts as a resolution function the goal of which is to coordinate the answers given by replicas of the agent.
+The behavior of this RM handler is described in Sect.
+5).
+If the RM does not want to handle the exception or if it propagates it, search proceeds in the calling context.
 First, the caller service is suspended and the search for a handler is initiated in the calling service's context.
 The list of handlers associated to the request which initiated the called service is searched first.
 If a handler is found, it is executed and the search stops.
-Then, the search proceeds by starting again at step 1, searching the list of handlers associated to the current service, then, those associated to the owner agent of the current service, etc.

-The same four steps are repeated until an adequate handler is found and executed, following callee to caller links in the service execution context graph.
+Then, the search proceeds by starting again at step 1, executing the resolution function associated with the service, if any, then searching the list of handlers associated to the current service, then, those associated to the owner agent of the current service, etc. The same four steps are repeated until an adequate handler is found and executed, following callee to caller links in the service execution context graph.
 If no handler has been found when the root of the service execution context tree is reached, a default top-level handler is executed.